AdobeDocs/experience-manager-guides.en/help/product-guide/user-guide/web-editor-features.md

 >
 > Either type in to create a new group or select an existing group for a particular attribute.

-You can use `/` and define sub-groups define sub-groups like `AEM Guides/Cloud Service`.
+You can use `/` and define sub-groups like `AEM Guides/Cloud Service`.